Hurst Green to Lingfield

 Sucking us into its slithery profundities

-Until we walked uphill to the chalky downs.
+Until we walked uphill to the

 Leith Hill was a revelation on that day